tagspaces/tagspaces-extensions/spreadsheet-viewer/README.md

-# viewerSpreadSheet

-TagSpaces viewer for CSV and spreadsheet files
+# Spreadsheet viewer extension for TagSpaces

+More information can be found in the [TagSpaces Docs](https://docs.tagspaces.org/extensions/spreadsheet-viewer)

+MIT licensed